Last Updated on January 28, 2025

 Picnic in Jardin du Luxembourg (Luxembourg Garden)

-Located in the 6th arrondissement on the Left Bank on Boulevard Saint-Michel, this is a beautiful park complete with a small lake and castle where you can spend hours wandering around before or after lunch.
-This is a wonderful place in Paris, one of the best places to visit in France,
+Located in the 6th arrondissement on the Left Bank on Boulevard Saint-Michel, this is a beautiful park with a small lake and castle where you can wander around before or after lunch.
+This is a wonderful place to take a walk in Paris, one of the best places to visit in France.

-It was created in the early 17th century by Marie de’ Medici, the widow of King Henry IV of France to surround her Luxembourg Castle.
-Leave the main boulevard and wander up side streets to find a food shop.
-Nearest Metro stops are Odeon, Mabillon, Saint-Michel, and Cluny.
+It was created in the early 17th century by Marie de Medici, the widow of King Henry IV of France, to surround her Luxembourg Castle.
+Leave the main boulevard and wander the side streets to find a food shop.
+The nearest Metro stops are Odeon, Mabillon, Saint-Michel, and Cluny.

 Rome